gautriv/aimldocumentation/_docs/explaining-ai.md

 ```
 You'll discover new songs you'll love without having to search for them, saving you time and introducing you to artists you might have missed.
 ```

+## Test Your Knowledge

+Test your understanding of how to effectively explain AI concepts with this quiz!

+{% include quiz.html id="explaining_ai" title="Explaining AI Concepts Quiz" description="Check your knowledge of techniques and best practices for making AI understandable to different audiences." questions=site.data.explaining_ai_questions theme="violet" %}